Development workspace

 File names vs. object names

-- File names and model/dataset names does not need to match, but it is recommended to do so.
+- File and object names don't need to match, but matching them is recommended.

 data_warehouse